 Additionally, there is a comment box at the end of the form for clinicians to explain in their own words the challenges, lessons learned, or ethical barriers they encountered while caring for the patient.
 You can access the form on the PCQC website.

 How is your registry evolving in the age of COVID-19?
-If you have any questions about these programs or would like to learn more about patient registries, contact me at email@example.com.
+If you have any questions about these programs or would like to learn more about our clinical data registry solutions, contact me at email@example.com.